 Our Fairy Tale Ballet class is designed to capture your child’s imagination.
 Your child will learn the fundamentals of ballet with this creative theme based class.
-Each month our class will incorporate a new fairy tale theme!
-Stretching will begin in center floor and then move to the bar and across the floor for technique.
+Every 2 weeks our class will incorporate a new fairy tale theme!
+Stretching will begin in center floor and then move to the barre and across the floor for technique.
 We strive to constantly keep your child engaged and have a creative learning experience every week.

 This class begins with a stretch in the center floor.
 We then move to barre for exercises including plies, tendus, dégagés, relevés, rond de jambes, grand battements and développés.
 After barre it is back to the center for work on pirouettes, jumps, etc. Across the floor we work on chaînés, bourrées, pique turns, glissades, pas de chat, grand jetés and more.